 - If you’re not inspired to write about anything from the meditation/ observation experience itself, try freewriting about anything immediately after the observation session.
 Whatever comes to mind, write about it non-stop for ten minutes.

-You should submit this assignment by attaching it as a .doc or .rtf file in an email to me, and you should also bring a hard or electronic copy with you to class on the day it is due.
+You should submit this assignment by attaching it as a .doc file in an email to me, and you should also bring a hard or electronic copy with you to class on the day it is due.